Wednesday, 10 February 2016

 In the Thuban Star coffee was then 70 budges.
 I only had 50.
 I said this to Richard.

 − "Thank you, but the truth is that I do not have any money to pay you.
 I could bring it tomorrow from Deanforest and meanwhile I owe you.
-A coffee can be very good for me now to have some heat.
-But I don't know whether to accept because I do not know what they should do in this situation."
+A coffee can be very good for me now to warm up.
+But I don't know whether I should accept because I do not know what they should do in this situation."

 − "Nike −he said to me sincerely−.
 You aren't going to pay me.
 I'm going to invite.
 We are friends, are we not?
 If you refuse this coffee, it will mean that you don't value my friendship.
 And I will also invite you to something to eat.
 I could swear that at the moment you are hungry."

 − "Richard, you are putting me in a difficult situation –I smiled− of course I value your friendship and I see that I have no choice but to accept this coffee.
-But that said, I could have a problem with you if I do not accept something edible.
+But having said that, I could have a problem with you if I do not accept something edible.
 I have been 24 hours without eating anything.
 We beggars have our codes, but as I still do not know them, I must necessarily be guided by this orientation that they say I have.
 They all must have been here before.
-Please, please, don't think any evil of me.
+Please, please, don't think wrong of me.
 Give me a coffee.
 But nothing else."

 − "Okay, Nike –and examining my look again−, I won't ask you any questions, and I don't know if you want to tell me something.
 But if you want, I swear to listen respectfully."